Safer online shopping

 If your card is used fraudulently, your card issuer must give you a refund.

-Be wary of emails from people you don't know
+Be wary of emails from people you do not know

 - Look out for 'phishing' emails that request personal financial information.
 Emails claiming you have won a prize for a competition that you haven't entered or saying that you have won some money are likely to be targeting your personal and financial information and may be used for identity fraud.